henrythebuilder/dcm_dict/README.md

 ```

 ## How data is extracted
-The library also contains a script (*dcm_dict_converter.rb* into *bin* folder) able to download the xml documents and extracts the source data in a *Ruby compatible format*.
+The library also contains a script (*dcm_dict_converter.rb* in the *bin* folder) able to download the xml documents and extracts the source data in a *Ruby compatible format*.
 The script produces the conversion in the *stdout* so for example is possible to extract the Tag Values by:

 ```ruby